• Skip to primary navigation

 Instructions

 • Scrub potatoes and leave peel on.
 Place potatoes in a medium pot and add a little salt.
 Cover with cold water and bring to just under a boil.
-Turn down heat and simmer until completely tender when pierced with a paring knife or a cake tester, 18-20 minutes.
-Drain potatoes, cool and refrigerate until cold.
-Gently peel potatoes with a paring knife, the skins almost slide off.
-You can do this a day ahead.
+Turn down heat and simmer potatoes until completely tender when pierced with a thin metal skewer like a cake tester, 18-20 minutes.

 Notes